unizar-flav/KiPaD/README.md

 ## Usage
 This software is created in Google Colab.
 To access it, click on the Google Colab badge above or on this [link](https://colab.research.google.com/github/unizar-flav/KiPaD/blob/master/KiPaD_8.ipynb).

-**Step 1**: Check the format of the data, it must be a csv file and have the following structure:
+**Step 1**: Verify the format of the data.
+It must be a CSV file and with the following structure:

 | SPECTRA   |  |  |  |  |  |